Ari-Design/Modern-Shopping-Site/README.md

 ## General Info

 Ari-Design is the client side of an e-commerce site for clothing and accessories.
-The product page is made of a product overview component, a questions and answers component, and a ratings and reviews component.
+The product page is composed of a product overview component, a questions and answers component, and a ratings and reviews component.

 ## ⚜️ Demo